 Protect yourself against fraud

 Practice careful card use as you would back home, shielding your PIN entry at ATMs and retailers.
 Keep important international phone numbers for your bank saved in your phone, so if something should go awry, you'll be able to ask for assistance.

-Once you're back in the country, you can request a copy of your credit report to see whether any changes have been made to your credit history while you were overseas.
-By signing up for a credit monitoring service such as My Credit Alert, you can also keep up to date with certain changes to your credit report via email notification.
+Once you're back in the country, you can request a copy of your Equifax credit report to see whether any changes have been made to your credit history while you were overseas.
+In addition, you can take advantage of credit monitoring and other services with a subscription package from Equifax.